Jacob Bathen: Life

-Bathen trained in the art of printing, most likely with a printer based in Louvain, who may have been Servaas van Sassen (also called Servatius Sassenus).
+Bathen trained in the art of printing, most likely with a printer based in Leuven, who may have been Servaas van Sassen (also called Servatius Sassenus).
 He may also have worked for some time as a corrector or proofreader at this printing press.
 He started out as a printer for his own account in 1545 working in partnership with Reynier Velpen van Diest.
 He obtained on 4 November 1546 and 5 October 1547 patents that permitted him to print and sell books.
 These patents apparently did not extend to bookbinding.
 It looks very much as if Jacob Bathen was one of the two bookbinders or booksellers who stamped their bindings with the Spes plate stamp.
 Possibly the lines of the IB monogram form the initials of Bathen's name.

 He worked as a book printer for local publishers such as Petrus Phalesius, a publisher who specialized mainly in musical scores.
 For Phalesius he printed the first, third, fourth and perhaps also the fifth edition of the collection Des chansons reduictz en tabulature de lut a deux, trois et quatre parties …, Leuven, 1547.
 This was the first musical edition of Phalesius and the first collection of scores for lute in the Low Countries.
 In addition to music scores, Bathen printed official publications and religious pamphlets, some of which were published by Petrus Phalesius and Martinus de Raymaker (known as 'Martinus Rotarius').